detailnet/denner-shop-api-docs/README.md

 See the License for the specific language governing permissions and limitations under the License.

+## Building on Protobox
+Windows protobox user might have problem executing the `npm install`, because of the cretion of symbolic links.

+The solution is following:
+1. `npm install --no-bin-links`
+2. `./node_modules/gulp/bin/gulp.js`

 ## Deploy
 Procedure to package the project and deploy on lindetailpro01.detailnet.ch